Brighton Corporation Tramways

 Brighton Corporation Tramways conductor Sonny Cook

-Conductor Sonny Cook in early-period uniform with later style licence, taken in the early to mid-1920s.
+Conductor Sonny Cook in the first pattern of uniform, but with later style of licence badge, taken in the early to mid-1920s.
 His grade badge is, in contrast to earlier years, not underlined.
 With thanks to his nephew, Eric Cook.

 Brighton Corporation Tramways cap badges